Christina Salgado

 Christina Salgado, Assistant Dean of Diversity smiles at the camera on gray background

-Christina Salgado (she/her) is the Assistant Dean of Diversity at the Tisch School of the Arts at New York University.
-She is responsible for advancing the school’s values of inclusion, diversity, belonging, equity and accessibility (IDBEA) through developing educational programming and support systems for the community.
+Christina Salgado (she/her) is the Assistant Dean of Community Engagement at the Tisch School of the Arts at New York University.
+She is responsible for advancing programming for students, faculty, and staff, centering community building and restorative practices to ensure all community members feel supported.

-Additionally, Salgado has experience in developing community engagement and accessibility programming.
+Additionally, Salgado has experience in developing engagement and accessibility programming in the dance field.
 During her time at Pittsburgh Ballet Theatre she oversaw programs ranging from creative movement for young students to classes for individuals with Alzheimer’s disease.
 She also served as a curriculum developer for Head Start, integrating creative movement and motor development techniques, through Columbia University’s Teachers College.

-She has been selected to present her insights on topics ranging from diversity, equity, and inclusion to childhood creative movement and motor skill development at various conferences including SphinxConnect, International Association of Dance Medicine and Science, and Leadership Exchange in Arts and Disability.
+She has been selected to present her insights at various conferences including SphinxConnect, International Association of Dance Medicine and Science, and Leadership Exchange in Arts and Disability.